atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 i
 I
 ’ X J w R ^ E y, ^ Q. Lon PT?. s i ^
-‘b bell; for them; but you will noi let “the girls think for themselves : I arrj 'td
+‘b bell; for them; but you will noi let the girls think for themselves : I arrj 'td
 « »
-“Sorry for you all, but I cannot help
-“it : isuyou will .ruin yourselves, you
+Sorry for you all, but I cannot help it : isuyou will .ruin yourselves, you
 %
 must: : I have Said and done all 1 can’.
 - - ■
-However, let ipe telst you once Sof “all, Mrs. Selby, you will live to re,, the hiiuleiing. yo'uf 'daughter t from making her fortune r
+However, let ipe telst you once Sof all, Mrs. Selby, you will live to re,, the hiiuleiing. yo'uf 'daughter t from making her fortune r
-Making her fortune !’* replied she, repeating those worcis in a Sneering tone:
-“will She, by marrying a farmer’s Son,
-“a mere country bumkin, make her fortune?
+Making her fortune !’* replied she, repeating those worcis in a Sneering tone: will She, by marrying a farmer’s Son, a mere country bumkin, make her fortune?
 I Should never have thought of that, I own: but Some men have t‘ the strangest fancies
 /

 'I
-“Aye! and Some women too, " cried
+Aye! and Some women too, " cried
 t. m. • •*
 A ♦ ^ * *
 he, hurrying out of the room, quite